hongkongkiwi/privado-wireguard-vpn/README.md

 Privado Wireguard VPN
 =======================

+---

+### **Note: This code is not necessary anymore.**

+Please note that this code is no longer needed.
+It is now possible to generate a WireGuard configuration directly from the Privado web interface.
+See [issue #2](https://github.com/hongkongkiwi/privado-wireguard-vpn/issues/2) for more details.

+---

 Privado offers Wireguard support, but only using their client, I wanted to use wireguard in a docker container for my own purposes.

 I've written some scripts to pull down the credentials so that you can get the wireguard configs for your own client.